KamikazeLux/apacheArchiva/README.md

-# ArchivaDocker
+# Apache Archiva
 A docker image for Apache Archiva

-The project is hosted on [Github](https://github.com/KamikazeLux/archivaDocker).
+The project is hosted on [Github](https://github.com/KamikazeLux/apacheArchiva).

 ## Versions
 Apache Archiva version 2.2.0.